Department of Justice adopts new rule to enhance secure storage of firearms

 “Gun safety is a Department of Justice priority, and we will continue to take all appropriate steps to help reduce the number of people killed and injured by the misuse of firearms.”

-Secure gun storage or safety device, as defined by statute and regulation, includes a safe, gun safe, gun case, lock box or other device that is designed to be or can be used to store a firearm and that is designed to be unlocked only by means of a key, a combination or other similar means.
+Secure gun storage or safety device, as defined by statute and regulation, includes a safe, gun safe, gun case, lockbox or other devices that is designed to be or can be used to store a firearm and that is designed to be unlocked only by means of a key, a combination or other similar means.

 In addition, the Bureau of Alcohol, Tobacco, Firearms, and Explosives (ATF) published a “Best Practices Guide” for FFLs.